STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 #### Submit Contact Form

-I tested the contact form was workeing as I wanted.
+I tested the contact form was working as I wanted.
 The following steps were taken during testing:

 -Press send, with no data input.
 A 'Please fill in this field' tooltip warning appears on the next form box to enter information.